-Zoombombing City Hall: Online Harassment Surges As Public Meetings Go Virtual
+'Zoombombing' City Hall: Online Harassment Surges As Public Meetings Go Virtual

 Twiford had planned to take questions at the end of the town hall.
 Instead, she shut it down.

 Her experience is not unique.
 Zoom says it had 200 million daily users in March.
 It has become really popular because it is so easy to use.
-School classes, AA meetings, and religious gatherings have moved onto Zoom — and so have harassers.
+School classes, AA meetings and religious gatherings have moved onto Zoom — and so have harassers.

 That is creating a particular problem for public officials, who are trying to keep important services running and their citizens informed during this crisis.